DataGloria/Subscription-Data/README.md

 ---

+## Data Sources
+The data used for this project was provided by LITA Tutors and consisted of an excel document.

+---

 ## Project Summary

-- **Objective**: To understand customer behavior in a subscription service, identify segments, and analyze subscription patterns, including cancellation and renewal trends.
+- **Objective**: To understand customer behavior in a subscription service, identify segments, and analyze subscription patterns, including cancellation rates and renewal trends.
 - **Tools Used**: Microsoft Excel, SQL Server, Power BI
 - **Outcome**: An interactive Power BI dashboard with slicers for dynamic analysis of customer segments and subscription trends.

+---

+## Exploratory Data Analysis
+This involves making use of the data provided to anwer the following questions

+1. USING EXCEL

+o Perform an initial exploration of the sales data.
+Use pivot tables to summarize total sales by product, region, and month. o Use Excel formulas to calculate metrics such as average sales per product and total revenue by region. o Create any other interesting reportretrieve the total sales for each product category.

+2. USING SQL

+o find the number of sales transactions in each region. o find the highest-selling product by total sales value. o calculate total revenue per product. o calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.

+3. USING POWER BI
+o Create an interactive dashboard.

+### ALL FILES HAVE BEEN ATTACHED

 ---